 - Increased park pavilion uses, garden plots

-- Collaborative agreements with major stakeholders (including UALR)
+- Collaborative agreements with major stakeholders (including UA Little Rock)

 - Committed funding stream to sustain UDDC until 2020

-We are a partnership because addressing socio-economic and environmental conditions in an urban area in decline require close working relationships between the people who live in the area and all of the businesses, nonprofit agencies, and public institutions that serve it.
+Our Partnership aims to address socio-economic and environmental conditions in an urban area.
+This requires close working relationships between the people who live in the area and all of the businesses, nonprofit agencies, and public institutions that serve it.

 The UDDC operates a first-time homebuyer program funded by the U.S. Department of Housing & Urban Development’s HOME Program and a minor home improvement program entitled the Special Needs Assistance Program (SNAP) funded by the Federal Home Loan Bank of Dallas.